Beware Of These Social Media Mistakes When Promoting Your Business

 Buying fake followers

 While it’s very tempting to pay for fake followers in order to increase numbers, this method will not improve your actual social media presence.
-Fake audience is an empty and inactive audience.
+A fake audience is an empty and inactive audience.
 Besides, social networks today keep an eye on such acts and can delete fake accounts, thus causing serious reputational loss: everyone will see that more than half of your subscribers were actually fake!

 Not optimizing for particular social media

 One of the most common social media mistakes is to use the same approach when dealing with different networks.
 My guess is that people find it easier that way.
-However, all channels have specific features and require different methods and strategies because they have different audiences and mechanics.
+However, all the channels have specific features and require different methods and strategies because they have different audiences and mechanics.

-Here’s an obvious example: you can post a text in Facebook but you can’t do that on YouTube.
+Here’s an obvious example: you can post a text on Facebook but you can’t do that on YouTube.
 You’ll have to repurpose your content and turn the text into a video.
 Similar differences apply to other networks as well.

 Registering 5+ social media accounts at once

 That’s how it happens.
-A person decides to promote business via social networks.
+A person decides to promote a business via social networks.
 He finds out which of them are the most popular and registers in each of them hoping to engage the maximum number of users.

 However, very soon, the person realizes that managing all of them is simply impossible.
 Moreover, only one or two actually bring sales.
-The advice here is to focus on one, two or three social networks.
+The advice here is to focus on one, two, or three social networks.
 Though you can still try other channels to see how efficient they are.